onyx-og/prismal/packages/storybook/README.md

 1.  **Clone the main repository.**
 2.  **Navigate to the root directory of the monorepo.**
-3.  **Install all monorepo dependencies:** This command will install dependencies for *all* packages within the workspace, including this `storybook` package and the `@prismal/react` library itself.
+3.  **Install all monorepo dependencies:** This command will install dependencies for *all* packages within the workspace, including this `storybook` package.

     ```bash
-    npm install
+    npm install --legacy-peer-deps
     ```

 ### Running Storybook Live View